Most Active Stories

 Steve Miller is a hops specialist with Cornell Cooperative Extension in Madison County and works with growers across the state.
 Miller said before prohibition, New York was once the top hop-producing state in the country, with the Mohawk Valley and Central New York offering favorable growing conditions for both foreign and native hops.

-“Hops are a northern latitude plant, and they do well where we are, secondly we have a lot of soils in New York so we can find the best places to grow hops, and we have adequate rainfall," says Miller.
+“Hops are a northern latitude plant, and they do well where we are, secondly we have a lot of different soils in New York which means we can find the best places to grow hops, and we have adequate rainfall," says Miller.

 Today, most of the hops grown in the United States come from the Pacific Northwest, but Miller said New York has some advantages over that region.

-“Where they grow in the Pacific Northwest, especially in Washington state, they rely on irrigation on every inch of the plant to grow, where here you don’t need a lot of irrigation, just supplemental irrigation.”
+“Where they grow in the Pacific Northwest, especially in Washington state it's pretty much a desert, and they rely on irrigation on every inch of the plant to grow, where we do get a lot of the production here without the need for irrigation, or just supplemental irrigation.”

 Miller said that in recent years, New York’s total acreage of hops has increased dramatically with the renewed interest in craft beer.